oracle-livelabs/em-omc/oci-sql-performance-watch/sqlwatch-features/sqlwatch-features.md

 	Below Image - Index change in the plan
 	![Regressed SQLs](./images/indexchanges.png " ")

-7. To do it your own tenancy, please choose change type as **Upgrade** and make sure there are DB links available to run the SPA trials remotely.
+**Note:** To do it in your own tenancy, please choose change type as **Upgrade** and make sure there are DB links available to run the SPA trials remotely.
 [Refer to video](https://youtu.be/C9qkLNqj5x4) on how to test the upgrade using SQL Performance Watch.

-## Task 4: Parameter Change - Validate New Indexes
+## Task 4: Use Case 2 - Test the database parameter change

 1. Go back to SQL Performance Watch summary page and view the other saved report of validating new indexes.
 Let's open the report to review how to validate adding new indexes report.
 Click on saved report - **Validate\_New\_Indexes**.